DevExpress/devextreme-documentation/api-reference/_hidden/dxToolbarItem/widget.md

     <!--Razor C#-->@(Html.DevExtreme().Toolbar()
         .Items(items => {
             items.Add().Widget(w => w
-                // Instead of Button here you can use any other widget .Button()
+                // Instead of Button here you can use any other UI component .Button()
                 .Text("Back")
             );